-It means that you can take a photo with a very bright background and a very dark subject, and you can selectively adjust different parts until the subject is bright and the background is dark.
+It means that you can take a photo with a very bright background and a very dark subject, and you can selectively adjust different parts until the subject is bright, and the background is dark.

-While there are complex ways of pulling this off, the simplest options is to open your photo in a program such as Lightroom, then boost the shadow slider as far as it goes while dropping the highlights slider completely.
+While there are complex ways of pulling this off, the simplest option is to open your photo in a program such as Lightroom, then boost the shadow slider as far as it goes while dropping the highlights slider completely.

 That way, you’ll brighten the subject while darkening the foreground.